 Enrolled members of American Indian tribes may subtract wages earned while living and working on their tribe's reservation.
 The federal government must recognize these tribes.
-For more information, see the department's Individual Income Tax Ruling, ITR 96-4.
+For more information, see the department's ruling, ITR 96-4, Income Taxation of Indians and Spouses.